Skip to content

 Still have questions?
 Get in touch, we are here to help.

-For most women with perimenopausal or menopausal symptoms, modern treatment options have a strong safety profile.
-But safety depends on your personal and family history.
+For most women with perimenopausal or menopausal symptoms, modern options have a well-established profile.
+But suitability depends on your personal and family history.
 Your clinician will review these carefully before recommending anything, if deemed medically appropriate.
-Multiple evidence-based options are available.

 It depends.
-For perimenopause with a clear symptom pattern, HRT can sometimes be started based on symptoms alone.
-For PCOS, thyroid, unusual patterns, or if you want baseline data, pathology comes first.
+For some concerns a clear symptom pattern is enough to begin; for PCOS, thyroid, unusual patterns, or baseline data, pathology comes first.
 Your clinician will tell you clearly which applies to you.

 Reference ranges are population averages, not personalised targets.
-Many women feel poorly at the edges of 'normal', particularly for thyroid (TSH), iron (ferritin), or reproductive markers.
-Our clinicians look at ranges, trends, and symptoms together.
-Not just whether a number sits inside a box.
+Many women feel poorly at the edges of 'normal'.
+Our clinicians look at ranges, trends, and symptoms together, not just whether a number sits inside a box.

 Ready When You Are